stackforge/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 for each node and then type in the name you want to use.
 The suffix is the last digits of the MAC address for this node;
 you can keep these digits or delete them.

+.. note:: Beginning with Fuel 6.1, a new role called *Cinder - VMDK*
+          is introduced.
+It will deploy Cinder with VMDK backend.
+          The *Cinder* role can be enabled for Cinder with LVM or Ceph.
+          For more information on planning VMware integration into Fuel, see :ref:`Preparing for vSphere Integration<vcenter-plan>`.
+          For instructions on creating an environment with vCenter as a hypervisor, see :ref:`Deploying vCenter<vcenter-deploy>`.

 For more information, see: